Information For Faculty & Staff

 - Finding and Selecting Tutors

 - Why There May Not Be Tutors For Every Course

 - Facilitated Learning Session Request Form

-Tutoring is provided in about 200 courses across the credit curriculum by a staff of 50 - 65 tutors each semester.
-Services are available at both the Oceanside and San Elijo campuses whenever classes are in session.
-Tutoring is provided by individual appointment in the tutoring centers and on a drop-in basis (check with tutoring center for a current schedule of drop-in tutoring).
+Tutoring is provided in courses across the credit curriculum by a staff of 35 - 40 tutors each semester.
+Services are available at the Oceanside campus and on a drop-in basis at San Elijo whenever classes are in session.
+Tutoring is provided by individual appointment in the tutoring center and on a drop-in basis (check with tutoring center for a current schedule of drop-in tutoring).
 Students wanting to make an appointment to see a tutor may do so in person or by phone.
-Appointments are scheduled a minimum of 24 hours in advance, to allow tutors time to prepare, and usually last 50 minutes.
-About 500 hours of tutoring are available each week, both day and evening, Monday - Friday.
+Appointments are generally scheduled a minimum of 24 hours in advance, to allow tutors time to prepare, and usually last 50 minutes.

 Students seek tutoring on a voluntary basis.
 No student is required to be tutored, although faculty often strongly encourage the use of the services.
 Students who utilize tutoring have higher success, retention, and re-enrollment rates than those who do not.